Thecoder1012/Decons_Wae/README.md

 The <b> model.py </b> presents a simple dense neural network model for mnist and gaussian ball reconstruction.

 In robustness, we have mixed the datas with certain ratios mentioned in line **127, 129** in gaussian_ball **cauchy.py** and line **134, 137** in **dirichlet.py**.
 The ratio can be changed in line **95** and **101** respectively.
 Similar experimentation can be done with MNIST.
+All configuration setting can be also set up to check the reconstruction.